regina-normal/aux/packaging/docker/rinse/README.txt

 revisit this latter decision at a later date to see if it still makes sense.

-For fedora <= 25: dnf repoquery does not support --recursive, and so instead we use the script fedora-core.pl (found in this directory).
+For fedora <= 25: dnf repoquery does not support --recursive, and so instead we use the script fedora-old.pl (found in this directory).

 For opensuse, package lists are created by using the script opensuse-core.pl (found in this directory) to extract a full recursive dependency list for